 • Accept that relatives go through a very real grieving process when an elder gets dementia.
 You may grieve the loss of a beloved relative.
 Or you may grieve the fact that a difficult elder will now never really understand you.
 If you’re suddenly responsible for caring for your elder, you may grieve the loss of an independent life.
 Expect this grief.
 Accept it, and try to work through it.

-Especially during the upcoming Holidays, compassion, acceptance and acknowledgement all go a long way when interacting with family, with or without dementia.
+Especially during the upcoming Holidays, compassion, acceptance, and acknowledgment all go a long way when interacting with family, with or without dementia.